ZeusSeinGrossopa/Authentication-API/README.md

 ### Example

-This example shows how to get the username of the player and check if the player has enabled to use the minecraft chat in the xbox live settings.
+This example shows how to get the xbox live account username of the player and check if the player has enabled to use the minecraft chat in the xbox live settings.

 Use